JuliaLang/julia/doc/stdlib/file.rst

    | 04    | Read Permission    |
    +-------+--------------------+

-   For allowed arguments, see ``stat``\ .
+   For allowed arguments, see :func:`stat`\ .

 .. function:: gperm(file)

    ..
 Docstring generated from Julia source

-   Like uperm but gets the permissions of the group owning the file.
+   Like :func:`uperm` but gets the permissions of the group owning the file.

 .. function:: operm(file)

    ..
 Docstring generated from Julia source

-   Like uperm but gets the permissions for people who neither own the file nor are a member of the group owning the file
+   Like :func:`uperm` but gets the permissions for people who neither own the file nor are a member of the group owning the file

 .. function:: cp(src::AbstractString, dst::AbstractString; remove_destination::Bool=false, follow_symlinks::Bool=false)